 The World is the first residential cruise vessel with hundreds of privately-owned apartments.
 The liner is usually home to multi-millionaires who permanently sail around the world voting on itineraries and which destination to call next.

-Currently, the "floating building" is empty aside from most of its crew and has been sheltering in Falmouth UK over the last few months due to the Coronavirus (COVID-19) crisis.
+Currently, the "floating building" is empty aside from most of its crew and has been sheltering in Falmouth UK over the last few months due to the pandemic.

 According to a spokesperson for the group “the fuel this ship burns is 100 times more polluting than the fuel we allow on roads.
 This is having a huge environmental impact not just on the oceans and their ecosystems but on air quality in the coastal communities visited by these ships.”